 Thomas J. Henry is a partner and Chair of the firm's Real Estate Department.
 Thomas has been the lead lawyer on some of the country’s largest and most high-profile commercial real estate transactions in recent years.
 Thomas has experience in representing domestic and foreign real estate companies, funds, and institutional lenders and investors in acquisitions and dispositions, financings, joint ventures, restructurings, and leasing and development transactions, both in the United States and internationally involving all primary real estate sectors.
 On behalf of these clients, he regularly negotiates related REIT and securitized financing agreements, construction, mortgage and mezzanine loan agreements, partnership and limited liability company agreements, property management agreements, construction and development agreements, contracts of sale and complex commercial leases.

-Thomas has represented the following clients in transactions closed in 2011-2016:
+Thomas has represented the following clients in transactions closed in recent years:

 - Hudson’s Bay Company in its 2016 $400 million mortgage refinancing of the Lord & Taylor flagship property in New York City.